Last updated on December 3rd, 2023 at 02:23 pm

 The 12-slot matrix even lets you modulate effect parameters, encouraging you to explore a whole new world of creative options.

 Hive 2 includes Wavetables which appear as multiple waveforms, and are controlled in the central hexagon.

 You can manually select wavetables, modulate the wave position via the matrix, or even scan through them automatically using the envelope and loop options.

 You can find out more about Hive 2 by U-he here.

-Native Instruments is one of the best companies that create plugins out there, and Massive is no exception to this rule.
+Native Instruments is one of the best plugin companies out there, and Massive is no exception to this rule.
 In fact, I find myself recommending it a lot lately!

 It has been around since the early days of soft synths and is one of the people’s favorites.